Jekoh497/RaidShadowLegend/README.md

 BUILD 3.1
 correction for extractor import to be suitable for all windows/excel environment using dot or comma as decimal separator

+BUILD 3.2
+addition of stars / ascended and lvl of each champion in overview page